Azure/azure-rest-api-specs/specification/azurestackhci/resource-manager/readme.md

     - $.definitions.QosPolicyOverrides.properties.bandwidthPercentage_SMB

   - code: TopLevelResourcesListBySubscription
     reason: It is reporting issue for proxy extension resource which doesn't have use case to ListBySubscription as this resource will always tied to one parent resource only.
-There is a 1:1 relationship between HybridCompute Machines and AzureStackHCI VirtualMachineInstances.
+Additionally, there is a 1:1 relationship between HybridCompute Machines and AzureStackHCI VirtualMachineInstances.
-    from: edgeDevices.json, virtualMachineInstances.json

   - code: GetCollectionOnlyHasValueAndNextLink
     reason: The linter is mistakenly thinking that paths for a singular resource that is always named default, like "/{resourceUri}/providers/Microsoft.AzureStackHCI/virtualMachineInstances/default," is for a collection of resources.